databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/UCEDeployment/CloudStorageAccessRequirements/AWS.md

 date: 2023-04-18T11:28:39-05:00
 weight: 1
 ---
-Below are the requirement needed for Storage Access setup in AWS
+Below are the requirements needed for Storage Access setup in AWS

 * [AWS IAM Role/Policy required for Storage Credentials](#aws-iam-role-required-for-storage-credentials)